cse110-sp24-group5/cse110-sp24-group5/specs/adrs/051024-pr-reviews-branching.md

 Decided on a template for creating pull requests that includes: description + changes made + instructions for testing + screenshots + policy checklist + review guidelines.
 Decided to enforce detailed naming, branch protection and old repo pruning as a part of our branch management.
-Decided to use Jest as our unit testing library.

 ## Decision Specifics